patriciogonzalezvivo/thebookofshaders/appendix/04/README.md

 Then it took `b.x` and `b.y` and used them as the `Z` and `W` components of `c`.

 This is what happens when a **function** is overloaded to accept different arguments, in this case, the `vec4` **constructor**.
-It means that many **vesrions** of the same method with a different signature can coexist in the same program, for instance the following declarations are all valid:
+It means that many **versions** of the same method with a different signature can coexist in the same program, for instance the following declarations are all valid:
 ```glsl
 vec4 a = vec4(1.0, 1.0, 1.0, 1.0);
 vec4 a = vec4(1.0);// x, y, z, w all equal 1.0